syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 ![](OLAP-Client-Elements_images/newreport.png)

 By giving the required name and clicking OK, the report collection gets loaded with only one empty report with entered name.
-On clicking Cancel button, report creation gets cancelled.
+On clicking Cancel button, report creation gets canceled.

 ![](OLAP-Client-Elements_images/newreport1.png)